Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Open Questions and Future Work

-The deep watermarking models discussed in this survey were all focused on image watermarking, but there are many other important applications for watermarking other media.
+While the deep watermarking models discussed in this survey were primarily focused on image watermarking, there is significant potential for applying watermarking to other types of media.
 Although there are many traditional algorithms focused on watermarking video, audio, 3D models, and electronics, there is yet to be any deep learning models focusing on these areas.
-For example, are already numerous methods for watermarking 3D models \cite{3dsurvey2}, including new promising methods for watermarking vertices data \cite{3dtrad}.
+For instance, various techniques have been proposed for watermarking 3D models \cite{3dsurvey2}, including new promising methods for watermarking vertices data \cite{3dtrad}.
 There are also existing works concerning GANs generating 3D models \cite{gan3dgen,3dsurvey}.
 Furthermore, a recent paper from Google \cite{mesh} details a promising deep learning technique of embedding watermark messages into simple 3D meshes which can then be decoded from 2D rendered images of the model from multiple angles and lighting configurations.
 It is noted in this work that robustness and capacity will need to be improved before practical application, particularly robustness to non-differentiable 3D attacks.
 More complex models and lighting arrangements could be explored with a better-quality renderer.
-A paper from Google research by Innfarn et al. \cite{mesh} sets the precedent for watermarking 3D models using a deep learning, but more work is required before a generalised, practically-applicable framework for 3D watermarking can be developed.
+A paper from Google research by Innfarn et al. \cite{mesh} sets the precedent for watermarking 3D models using deep learning, but more work is required before a generalised, practically-applicable framework for 3D watermarking can be developed.

-Audio watermarking is in a similar situation.
-There already exist GAN-based frameworks for audio generation, and many traditional methods for audio watermarking \cite{audiogan,audiogansurvey}.
-This suggests that current machine learning models may be capable of learning audio embedding techniques and applying these to audio databases.
-To our knowledge there are currently no works exploring deep learning frameworks for audio watermarking, although considering the current interest in this field, there are sure to be upcoming contributions.
+Similarly, audio watermarking faces a comparable situation.
+While there are existing traditional methods for audio watermarking, and GAN-based frameworks for audio generation \cite{audiogan,audiogansurvey}, there is currently a lack of exploration of deep learning frameworks specifically designed for audio watermarking.
+This suggests that machine learning models have the potential to learn audio embedding techniques and apply them to audio databases.
+As far as we are aware, there are currently no works that investigate deep learning frameworks for audio watermarking.
+However, given the growing interest in this field, it is likely that there will be forthcoming contributions.